sirgallo/schemestack/README.md

 Steps to Run:
   - clone this git repository onto your machine
   - open powershell/terminal and go to the directory where you downloaded the repository
-  - in the root folder of the project, type: docker-compose up --build schemefront modelsapi schemeapi schememodels
+  - in the root folder of the project, type: docker-compose up -d --build schemefront modelsapi schemeapi schememodels
   - wait while docker compiles the services, downloads dependencies, and initializes containers
   - once ready, in your browser go to either http://yourhost.com:8088 or, on the machine running docker, http://localhost:8088
   - thats it!